-He is Chair of the Visy Australasia Governance Board (Australia’s largest private business) and of the Australian National Mental Health Commission.
+He is Chair of the Visy Australasia Governance Board (Australia’s largest private business) and former Chair of the Australian National Mental Health Commission (2012-2018).

 He is a member of the Global Public Advisory Board of Uber.

 He was Chair of the Fels Wage Fairness Panel from September 2015 until May 2016.
-The Coalition Government nominated him to supervise the Fair Work Ombudsman's Migrant Workers Taskforce.
+The Coalition Government nominated him to Chair the Fair Work Ombudsman's Migrant Workers Taskforce.

 David graduated from Monash University where he completed Bachelor of Economics (Hons.) and Master of Economics degrees.
 He completed his Doctor of Philosophy degree at Manchester University in the UK.